wizdzz/XposedInlineHook/README.md

 # XposedInlineHook

-Xposed + InlineHook, so you can hook native method with xposed, sometimes it's usefull, can be used in VirtualPosed.
+Xposed + InlineHook, so you can hook C/C++ code with xposed, sometimes it's usefull, can be used in VirtualPosed.

 USED: